dy/autoesm/readme.md

 _autoesm_ resolves that by detecting ESM based on source, (not extension), allowing to import any ESM files (like existing ESM ecosystem with `"module"` field in `package.json` for unpkg/pikacdn).

 Slow?
 Maybe.
 Runtime flag is a bummer too.
-In long term all ESM packages will get `"type": "module"` flag, but for now it saves nerves and time.
+In long term all ESM packages will get `"type": "module"` flag, but for now it saves nerves and time for running tests.

 Also - the [esm](https://ghub.io/esm) is broken for node@13+, so this is the replacement.